MonashSmartStructures/ospgrillage/_sources/rst/Module description.rst.txt

 - ``edge_beam_dist``: A :py:class:`float` of the distance between exterior longitudinal beams to edge beam.
 - ``mesh_type``: Mesh type of grillage model.
 Must take a :py:class:`str` input of either "Ortho" or "Oblique".
 The default is "Ortho" (an orthogonal mesh).
 However, "Ortho" is not accepted for certain skew angles.

+Figure 3 shows how the grid numbers and skew angles affects the output mesh of grillage model.

 ..  figure:: ../../_images/edge_angles.PNG
     :align: center